yogeshkk/K8sPurger/README.md

 Deep Dive where we have covered all concept and both way to run K8sPurger and many more K8sPurger Deep Dive (Duration 38:49) :- https://www.youtube.com/watch?v=AAmCz3lMQC8

-We have not shown monitoring setup (prometheus opertator) as there are allready lot of documentation avaliable for same
+We have not shown monitoring setup (prometheus operator) as there are already lot of documentation available for same

 ### NAQ (Nobody asked Question).